 With 40 runners typically going to post, winning the 4 mile 4 furlong contest is far from a straight forward task, safely navigating the 30 fences over two circuits of the Grand National course is a monumental achievement in itself.

 Below we have all the winners of the big race as well as more detailed descriptions of how the race was won in recent years.

 Latest Grand National Winners

-Below we have the latest ten Grand National winners between 2011 and 2021.
-Amongst them we have the first female jockey to win, the first back-to-back winner since Red Rum and one of only three grey winners.
+Below we have the Grand National winners between 2011 and 2023.
+Amongst them we have the first amateur winner in over 30 years, the first female jockey to win, the first back-to-back winner since Red Rum and one of only three grey winners.

 2021: Minella Times at 11/1